 Michele Neal discusses her training and 24 years of experience as a home birth midwife in Missoula, Montana.
 She emphasizes the importance of viewing pregnancy and birth as healthy natural processes rather than illnesses or events requiring medical intervention.
 Neal recalls some of the highs and lows of her midwife experiences.
-Audio for this interview is restricted, and portions of the transcript have been restricted at the request of the interviewee and interviewer.
+Portions of the audio and transcript have been restricted at the request of the interviewee and interviewer.

 Feminism Montana Missoula; Midwives Montana; Midwives Legal status, laws, etc. Montana; Women Montana Interviews

 Montana Feminist History Oral History Collection, OH 378, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound cassette (00:60:00 min.): analog + 1 transcript (21 p.: 28 cm.)

 Neal, Michele, "Michele Neal Interview" (2002).
 Montana Feminist History Oral History Project.
 OH 378-009.